icepaq/CADToken/README.md

 **A stablecoin based on the Canadian Dollar**

-Will be compliant with EIC-20 standards.
+EIC-20 standard token.

-Due to issues with Solidity not fully supporting decimal places, CADT will be represented in cents.
+Due to issues with Solidity not fully supporting decimal places, CADT is represented in cents.

 Example: 250CADT is $2.50CAD